Easy Beginner Crochet Stocking Pattern

 • The beginning of each round starts with a chain.
 This chain does not count as your first stitch.

-• Stocking is worked from the toe to the cuff.
+• This Christmas stocking pattern is worked from the toe to the cuff.

 • Repeat instructions between asterisks (*) for the remainder of the round.

-• Work the toe, foot and ankle sections in the round.
+• The toe, foot and ankle sections are worked in the round.

-• Work the heel section back and forth in rows.
+• The heel flap section is worked back and forth in rows.

-• You can use different colors like I did, or you can make your stocking in one solid color.
+• You can use different colors like I did, or make your stocking in one solid color.

 • hdc = half double crochet